-Last Name (at time you took the exam) First Name Middle Initial Date exam was taken Year of 0 Graduation Email Address Home Phone Number (including area code) () Check scores to be sent: ☐ Part I ☐ Part II Social Se Social Security Number (optional) Your Address Information.
-Please This information will be used as the retu • Current Name arri dddress wrien your scores ar C SCITE.
-Address City/State/Zip Recipient's Address Information.
-Please print the exact name, office, and address to which scores are to I be sent.
-Address City/State/Zip Current Signature: Date: (Your signature provides authorization for NBPME and Prometric to rele ease your records as you indicated above.)
+Last Name (at time you took the exam) First Name First Name

+Date exam was taken Year of Graduation

+Email Address Home Phone Number (including area code)

+Check scores to be sent: ☐ Part I ☐ Part II ☐ Part II - CSPE Social Security Number (optional)

+our Address Information.
+Please pr int your full name and add ress helow

+his information will be used as the retur

+Current Name

+Address

+City/State/Zip

+ecipient's Address Information. ease print the exact name, office, and a ddress to which scores are to be sent.

+Name

+Address

+City/State/Zip

+urrent Signature: Date:

+our signature provides authorization fo or NBPME and Prometric to release vour records as you indicated above )